Beyfortus® logo

-Beyfortus® (nirsevimab-alip) 50 mg and 100 mg Injection Efficacy & Safety Profile Overview
+Beyfortus® (nirsevimab-alip) 50 mg and 100 mg Injection Efficacy and Safety Profile Overview

-Studied across a broad range of infant populations entering their first RSV season¹
+Studied across a broad range of infant populations entering their first respiratory syncytial virus (RSV) season1

-Trial 04 continued monitoring for the primary cohort and an additional 1,522 subjects to include all subjects.
+Trial 04 continued monitoring for the Primary Cohort and an additional 1,522 subjects to include all subjects.4

 Proven strong and consistent efficacy against RSV disease1